dcrommie/walbrook/src/markdown-pages/continuing-professional-development-policy.md

   Where the representative is a Relevant Provider, the CPD Plans are designed to meet or exceed standards set by the Financial Adviser Standards and Ethics Authority (FASEA).

-  The CPD Plan is designed to maintain competency in the areas the Relevant Provider is qualified and licenced to provide Financial Advice.
+  The CPD Plan is designed to maintain competency in the areas the Relevant Provider is qualified and licensed to provide Financial Advice.
 The RM approves the plan, which consists of no less than the minimum hours and knowledge areas required by FASEA.

   The minimum hours and knowledge areas are: